sithiz/clone/README.md

 ## 1

-Write a *while* loop that will log the following phrase in the console 1000 times.
+Write a *while* loop that will print the following phrase in the console 1000 times.

 ```
 'Ginger chocolate honey patties'